+Fig. 4: Text Encoding for page 20-21 continued.

 While this first paragraph is legible, the next one, by contrast, is almost completely blotted out.
 It consists of Lord Henry’s condemnatory and jealous protestations–"his power," "to make yourself the… slave!" and "I hate Dorian Gray."
-Here, Wilde obscures the fatalistic conntoations of Basil's passion, which exasperates Lord Henry.
-Accordingly, the revision is marked as "fatality" and the strokes as "inconclusive."
+Here, Wilde obscures the fatalistic connotations of Basil's passion, which exasperates Lord Henry.
+Accordingly, the revision is marked under "fatality" and the strokes as "inconclusive."

 Most of the third paragraph is preserved, presumably, for the way it furthers Dorian's aestheticization.
-Here, Basil elaborates upon Dorian's aesthetic influence–as an artistic ideal that inspires the apprehension of beauty in the natural world.
-In the following paragraph, however, Wilde alters obscures much of language, which revolves around the theme of passion and fatality.
+Here, Basil elaborates upon Dorian's aesthetic influence, which inspires his apprehension of the natural world.
+In the following paragraph, however, Wilde obscures much of language, which revolves around the theme of passion and fatality.
 On the theme of fatality, the small adjustment from "would" to "might" eliminates a sense of inevitability about Basil's feelings for Dorian.
-On the theme of passion, the relevatory line: "where there is merely love, they would see something evil, where there is spectacular passion, they would suggest something vile" is completely struck out.
-This statement clarifies the Dorian's importance for Basil: he exudes a powerful allure that suffuses Basil's art with beauty.
-Noteably, the strokes over the phrase "suggest something vile" are doubled, which cannot be encoded in TEI without separating the revision into two instances.
-Here, the text's recalcitrance toward encoding recalls another revision, from "look of pain" to "expression of perplexity" (p.
+On the theme of passion, the revelatory line: "where there is merely love, they would see something evil, where there is spectacular passion, they would suggest something vile" is completely struck out.
+This statement clarifies Dorian's importance for Basil: as the source of a powerful allure that suffuses Basil's art with beauty.
+Notably, the strokes over the phrase "suggest something vile" are doubled, which cannot be encoded in TEI without separating the revision into two instances.
+Here, the text's recalcitrance recalls another revision, from "look of pain" to "expression of perplexity" (p.
 9).
-To mark each element with precision would require separating into distinct entities what is in fact one act of revision which contains plural motives.
-It would involve resolving their indeterminability into a single intention.
+To mark each element with precision would require separating into distinct entities what is in fact one act of revision that contains plural implications.
+It would involve resolving Wilde’s indeterminate motives into a single intention.

-DONE conclusion - the themes working interrelatedly

-Together, the changes in the mansucript reinforce the scholarship which claims that Wilde diminishes the homoerotic elements as part of a larger project to turn Dorian into an aesthetic object.
-They achieve this goal in three ways: first, by removing the destructuve connotations of Basil’s attachment to Dorian; second, by easing the tension surrounding his dialogue with Lord Henry; and finally, by emphasizing Dorian as an ideal subject for art.

-However, this scholarship has yet to content with the ways that Wilde's intentionality is distributed among the revisions.
-The themes of intimacy, beauty, passion, and fatality operate in complicated ways: at times they are plural, co-existing within a single line of text; more often, they are inextricable, with one enabling the other, like intimacy and passion which enable fatality; at other times they enfold one within the other, encompassing a plurality of intentions.
-The TEI, which requires strict disambiguation, works to surface how these themes are working together in ways that cannot be captured by the markup.
-Besides registering the indistinctness of the themes, the TEI also registers the inconsistency of the strokes.
-In many cases, the number of strokes appears to have an arbitrary relation to the theme of revision.
-There can be multiple strokes for seemingly innocuous changes, like from "said" to "cried" (p.
-8).
-Or, there can be single strokes for some of the more fatalistic revisions, like the line "I would never leave him till either he or I were dead" (p.
-12).
-In such cases, the strokes appear to have an arbitrary relationship to the content of the revisions.
+On one level, encoding with TEI reinforces conclusions from the textual scholarship that claim Wilde diminishes the homoerotic elements by transforming Dorian from an erotic into an aesthetic object.
+They achieve this goal in three ways: first, by easing the tension surrounding his dialogue with Lord Henry; second, by emphasizing Dorian as an ideal subject for art; and finally, by removing the destructive connotations of Basil’s attachment to Dorian.
+On a deeper level, however, this scholarship has yet to content with the complex ways that Wilde's intentionality is distributed among the revisions.
+The TEI reveals that the themes of intimacy, beauty, passion, and fatality operate in intransigent or inscrutable ways: at times they are plural, co-existing within a single line of text; more often, they are inextricable, with one enabling the other, like intimacy and passion which enable fatality; at other times they enfold one within the other, encompassing a plurality of intentions.
+The TEI, which requires strict disambiguation, surfaces how these themes are working together in ways that cannot be captured by its markup.

 Conclusion: Toward A Queer Form